go-vela/site/content/usage/secrets.md

 This page will primarily focus on `internal secrets`.
 Check out [external secrets examples](/docs/usage/examples/secrets_external/).
 To learn how to use `internal` or `external` secrets in your pipeline, check out the [secrets tour](/docs/tour/secrets/).

 {{% alert title="Warning:" color="secondary" %}}
-Internal secrets do NOT have the `pull_request` event enabled by default.
+To reduce the Internal secrets do NOT have the `pull_request` event enabled by default.
 This is intentional to help mitigate exposure due to anyone submitting a pull request against the repo.
 You can override this behavior, at your own risk, for each secret.
 {{% /alert %}}

 ## Internal Secrets